Tips to Light Artwork Properly

 The final tips to light artwork properly are choosing the right lighting fixture and installing it correctly.
 Make your considerations based on the type of light and intensity to select the right fixture.
 Install the fixture correctly by considering the best angle to position it for proper illumination.

-Type of Light to Use for Artwork
+Type of Lighting to Use for Artwork

 When deciding how to light artwork, consider the type of lighting you use, too.
 LED lights are ideal for bringing out the best in any type of artwork, and they don’t risk damaging the work.
 LED is particularly well-suited for valuable pieces since it doesn’t emit ultraviolet (UV) or infrared light.
 Those types of light sources cause damage, like fading, that would alter the artwork’s appearance over time.
 UV light can also deteriorate materials — like paper and cloth — and media, like ink and paint.